Atlas of plant and animal histology

 Glandular trichomes

 Glandular trichomes contain cells that release substances with different functions to the environment, either volatile or substances that remain on the surface of the plant.
-Glandular cells can synthesize the molecules to be released, even they have sometimes the ability to perform photosynthesis.
+Glandular cells can synthesize the molecules to be released, even though they sometimes have the ability to perform photosynthesis too.
 It means that some glandular cells may live as rather independent units.
-However, in other cases the molecular building blocks for synthesizing the compounds to be release are coming from the underlying plant tissues through the stalk cells of the trichome.
+However, in other cases, the molecular building blocks for synthesizing the compounds to be released are coming from the underlying plant tissues through the stalk cells of the trichome.

-The release of secretory compounds may be achieved by different ways.
+The release of secretory compounds may be achieved in different ways.
 Those secretory products stored between the cell wall and the cuticle are released when the trichome is touched and the cuticle is detached.
 In other cases, the cuticle has small channels to guide substances to the environment.
-Some glandular cell store the substances in their cytoplasms so that they are released when the cell breaks.
-Initially, the precursor molecules arrive to secretory cells through the stalk cells of the trichome, but the final secretory products synthesized in the secretory cells do not travel back to the plant organ.
-This is because the mature secretory cells get a thicker cuticle and the cells of the stalk cells close to the secretory cells work now as a barrier.
+Some glandular cells store the substances in their cytoplasm so that they are released when the cell breaks.
+Initially, the precursor molecules arrive into secretory cells through the stalk cells of the trichome, but the final secretory products synthesized in the secretory cells do not travel back to the plant organ.
+This is because the mature secretory cells get a thicker cuticle, and the cells of the stalk cells close to the secretory cells work now as a barrier.

 There is a wide variety of glandular trichomes regarding the compounds they release.
-Some synthesize and release organic acids, others release salt, mucilage (polysacharides), terpens, mixings of terpens and mucilage, nectar, proteolytic enzymes by trichomes of carnivore plant, etcetera.
-Some of these substances may be antimicrobianes.
+Some synthesize and release organic acids, others release salt, mucilage (polysaccharides), terpenes, mixes of terpenes and mucilage, nectar, proteolytic enzymes by trichomes of carnivore plants, etcetera.
+Some of these substances may be antimicrobial defenses.
 One important function of glandular trichomes is mediating interactions between plants and animals.
-For instance, released terpens may attract insects or be toxic to them, produce alarm, regulate insect development, or other effects depending on the insect species.
-More curious, some terpens attract insect predators or insect parasites.
+For instance, released terpenes may attract insects or be toxic to them, produce alarm, regulate insect development, or have other effects depending on the insect species.
+More curiously, some terpenes attract insect predators or insect parasites.
 This last strategy is known as indirect defense.

 Internal secretions are products stored inside plant tissues, sometimes throughout the lifespan of the plant.
 Internal secretory structures are far from the epidermis and are located mainly in the cortical parenchyma of stems, leaves, roots, and fruits.
 We can distinguish three types of internal secretory structures:

-Secretory cavities and ducts (canals) differ from secretory cells in that they secret substances into intercellular spaces.
+Secretory cavities and ducts (canals) differ from secretory cells in that they secrete substances into intercellular spaces.
 Secretory cavities are short secretory spaces, whereas secretory ducts are long secretory spaces.
-These spaces may be located anywhere in the plant and can be formed by two different cellular processes: schizogeny and lysogeny.
-They are commonly produced by the separation of cells of vascular tissues or ground tissues, resulting in an intercellular space lined with secretory epithelial cells.
-These spaces are called schizogenous secretory cavities and ducts, as it is the case of most resin ducts.
+These spaces may be found anywhere in the plant and can be formed by two different cellular processes: schizogeny and lysogeny.
+They are commonly formed by the separation of cells of vascular tissues or ground tissues, resulting in an intercellular space lined with secretory epithelial cells.
+These spaces are called schizogenous secretory cavities and ducts, as is the case of most resin ducts.
 They can also be originated by the disintegration and dissolution (autolysis) of the glandular cells.
 In this case, the secretory product is formed in the cells that eventually break down, but the compounds remain in the resultant space.
 These spaces are known as lysogenic spaces, like the lysogenic cavities of the citric fruits.
 Some authors also recognize a third pattern of development, the schizolysogeny.
 The formation of schizolysogenous cavities and ducts is initially schizogenous (separation of intact cells), but followed by lysogeny at later stages, when the epithelial cells lining the space undergo autolysis, further enlarging the space.
-The resin ducts in the bud scales of Pinus pinaster is an example of ducts following a schizolysogenous pattern of development.
+The resin ducts in the bud scales of Pinus pinaster are an example of ducts following a schizolysogenous pattern of development (see figure).

 Laticifers refer to individual cells or groups of connected cells containing a liquid called latex.
 When formed of several cells, they can produce complex tube-like structures.
 According to the structure, they can be classified into articulated and nonarticulated laticifers.
 Articulated laticifers are composed of longitudinal chains of connected cells, whereas the nonarticulated laticifers consist of long tube-like single cells.
+Non-articulated laticifers are developed from the embryo stage, where precursor cells are already present.
+Articulated laticifers are formed from the apical meristems.
+However, both end as a similar set of ducts with a branching pattern that depends on the plant species.
 Laticifers are found in a wide variety of species, from herbaceous to woody plants.
-The term latex refers to a heterogeneous secretory substance which greatly varies in appearance (color) and composition (it may contain substances such as carbohydrates, organic acids, salts, sterols, fats, and mucilages), thus resulting in many types of latex.
+Laticefers cells do not show secondary cell walls.
+The term latex refers to a heterogeneous secretory substance that greatly varies in appearance (color) and composition (it may contain substances such as carbohydrates, organic acids, polyterpenes, lakaloids, salts, sterols, fats, mucilage, proteins, and starch), thus resulting in many types of latex.

 Home / Plant tissues / Glandular